-Letter from the Superintendent of Schools
+Superintendent Letter

+1:1 Devise Loan Agreement

 Media Release for Students

+Military Recruiters Opt-Out

-Student Record Directory Information Opt-Out 3
+Student Record Directory Information Opt-Out 6

-Military Recruiters Opt-Out 8
+Academic Calendar

-Health Screenings & Physical Examinations 12
+Health Screenings & Physical Examinations

 Youth Risk Survey

 Brockton Public Schools Responsible Use Policy

 Students

 Guidelines for Student Use

 Office and Administrative Team

 School Phone Numbers

 Non-Discrimination Statement

 Equity Officer

 Civil Rights and Harassment

-Mission Statement 16
+Mission Statement

-Commitments and Expectations for Students 16
+Commitments and Expectations for Students

 Commitment to Diversity

 Graduation Requirements

 Probationary Period

 How Does Initial Placement Work at Champion?

 College/Post-secondary Education Experiences

-The Champion Difference: Preparing for Future Success
+The Champion Difference: Preparing for Future Success 14

-Job Preparation/Employment Opportunities 17
+Job Preparation/Employment Opportunities 15

-Attendance 17
+Attendance 15

-The Absence Policy
+The Absence Policy 15

 Vacation Waivers

 Tardiness Policy

 Class Attendance Policy

 Early Dismissal

 Student Automobile Use

+The Brockton School Committee, with the following regulations, authorizes the use of motor vehicles by students for transportations and from high school.
+The propositions are

+and from high school.
+The regulations are: 1.
+There are designated parking areas

+There are designated parking areas

+The speed limit on school grounds is 15 miles per hour.

+4. The direction of police officers and school police must be obeyed.

+Noncompliance with these regulations may result in the denial of permission to drive on the school campus.

+No Idling Policy

-Champion High School Rules of Conduct 19
+Champion High School Rules of Conduct

 Responsibilities of the Champion Students

 Sexual Harassment

 Process

-Complaint Officer
+Complaint Officer 18

-Bullying and Cyberbullying
+Bullying and Cyberbullying 18

 Definition of Bullying

-Definition of Cyberbullying
+Definition of Cyberbullying 18

-Bullying Shall Be Prohibited
+Bullying Shall Be Prohibited 19

-Threats
+Threats 19

-The Educational Rights of Children and Youth in Homeless Situations
+The Educational Rights of Children and Youth in Homeless Situations 19

 Hazing

 Maintaining a Professional and Academic Environment

 Language

-Dress Code
+Dress Code 21

-Fragrance Sensitivity Awareness
+Fragrance Sensitivity Awareness 2

-Inappropriate Touching/Sexual Behavior
+Inappropriate Touching/Sexual Behavior 21

-Food and Drinks
+Food and Drinks 21

-Respect Class Time Cell Phones

-Electronics

-Privilege Policy Cheating

-Health, Safety, and Welfare Issues

-Substance Abuse Policy

-Screening Brief Intervention and Referral to Treatment (SBIRT)

-Guidelines Related to Legal Aspects of Drug Use and Abuse

-Massachusetts Regulations on Physical Restraint of Students

-Medications

-Smoking

-School Property

-Search of Persons/Property 26